maplibre/maplibre-native/docs/mdbook/src/android/location-component-guide.md

        .build()
 ```

 7. Here is the final results with different color configurations.
-For the complete content of this demo, please refer to the source code of the [Test APP] [^2].
+For the complete content of this demo, please refer to the source code of the [Test App] [^2].

    ![result](https://github.com/maplibre/maplibre-native/assets/19887090/03dfc87b-111b-4dd0-b4a3-d89e30ed6b63)

 [^1]: A variety of [camera modes] determine how the camera will track the user location.
       They provide the right context to your users at the correct time.
-[^2]: In [Test APP], it also uses menu items to manage user location icon.
+[^2]: Menu items to manage user location icon are used in the [Test App], too.

 [LocationComponent]: https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20for%20-android/com.mapbox.mapboxsdk.location/-location-component/index.html
 [Android Developer Documentation]: https://developer.android.com/training/location/permissions